pattacini/minJerk/README.md

 minJerk
 =======

-Example of how to model systems with Simulink and generate the code
+Example of how to model systems with Simulink and generate C/C++ code.